Boat Dealerships Vs Private Boat Sales – The Pros & Cons

 Benefits of Buying a Boat Privately

 Personal Experience – For a private seller this was their boat, their pride and joy.
-They’ll be able to tell you how it handles in good weather and bad, how many people you can fit comfortably (which is usually less than max capacity), and plenty of other little bits of information a dealer with dozens of boat isn’t likely to know.
+They’ll be able to tell you how it handles in good weather and bad, how many people you can fit comfortably (which is usually less than max capacity), and plenty of other little bits of information a dealer with dozens of boats isn’t likely to know.

 Price – Private sellers aren’t trying to get a commission on top of the value of the boat, they just want to get what it’s worth… perhaps a little bit more.

-Eager to Sell – A private sell usually can’t afford to sit on their old boat until they get the right price.
+Eager to Sell – A private sale usually can’t afford to sit on their old boat until they get the right price.
 They’re likely to be waiting for the money from the sale so they can buy their next boat.
 This gives you an edge with haggling, particularly if you’ve organised a pre-approved loan.
 You’d be surprised how much you can save by saying “this is how much I can give you today.”

 Cons of Private Boat Sales